Between

 Escudo de Castilla y León

-Luis Gerardo Oyervides Ochoa, plain tincture
+Luis Gerardo Oyervides Ochoa, structured and parallel blazons

-The coat of arms of Luis Gerardo Oyervides Ochoa, Mexico, designed and emblazoned by me.
+The coat of arms of Luis Gerardo Oyervides Ochoa, Mexico, designed and emblazoned by me, with the blazon written in English and Spanish in a structured way to observe the parallelism between both forms.

 Blazon keywords: Sable, Argent, One, Two, Kapok tree, Eradicated, Fructed, Between, In base and Lozenge.